dtian09/AgentBasedSimulation/README.md

 Additionally, when running in the 'debug mode', the following files are output:

-- logfile.txt (debugging information including the agents' statistics at each time step when the ABM is in debug mode)
+- logfile.txt (detailed information of the simulation including the agents' statistics)
 - prevalence_of_smoking.csv (the smoking prevalence at each time step)
 - Exsmoker1981_1990.csv etc. (the e-cigarette prevalence predicted by the diffusion models)

 ## Generate 2-D Plots of E-cigarette Prevalence (Output of Diffusion Models)

-To generate plots (ecig_prevalence_Smoker_over1991.jpeg etc.) from Exsmoker1981_1990.csv etc. run the command:
+To generate plots (ecig_prevalence_Smoker_over1991.jpeg etc.) from Exsmoker1981_1990.csv etc. (outputs of 'debug mode') run the command:
 ```
 python plot_annual_ecig_diffusions.py
 ```